 For History Buffs: THE OREGON TRAIL

 For long haulers and fans of pioneer history, the northern route along our country brought wagon trains all the way from Independence, Missouri, to the valleys of Oregon.
 Today, you could begin it in the coastal beauty of Cape Cod, Massachusetts, and end it with a 35-mile victory loop of orchards at the Fruit Loop outside Portland, Oregon.
-In between, you’ll travel a whopping 3,100 miles on a once-in-a-lifetime odyssey that brings you to Niagara Falls, Mt.
+In between this cross country road trip, you’ll travel a whopping 3,100 miles on a once-in-a-lifetime odyssey that brings you to Niagara Falls, Mt.
 Rushmore, Yellowstone National Park, and so many other national treasures your kids can’t help but end it with a broader, happier sense of what it is to be American.

 For Six-String Strumming Beach Bums: KEY LARGO